Why Do You Need Video Brand Guidelines?

 Furthermore, ensuring your videos are in-line with your branding will build trust with your customers and instil a sense of brand identity that can grow into brand loyalty.

-The example above is some of the animated videos Skeleton has produced for Europa, which clearly showcase how consistent branding can make your content easily recognisable.
+The example above is some of the animated videos Skeleton has produced for Europa, which clearly showcases how consistent branding can make your content easily recognisable.

 Make sure external agencies don't misrepresent your brand